 Pitfall: Keeping everyone happy

-Why it’s a problem: Startups are often the result of a group of people with an idea, and since capital is limited a young business often has many founders.
+Why it’s a problem: Startups are often the result of a group of people with an idea, and since capital is limited a young business usually has many founders.
 Everyone has their own opinion, which can sometimes lead to an atmosphere of accommodation.
-But trying to keep everyone happy often means nobody ends up happy.
+However, trying to keep everyone happy often means nobody ends up happy.

 What you should do: Instead of trying to water down your ideas, direction and strategy to appease everyone in the room, fight back against the natural urge to compromise and dig deep.
-Often the strongest idea—and brand positioning—comes out of this type of muck-and-grind battle
+Often the most influential idea—and brand positioning—comes out of this type of muck-and-grind battle

 Four Positioning Hacks For Startups